 Our competition selection for extraordinary fiction films from all over the world.

-The films in the main competitions stands out in terms of form or content - they are simply extraordinairy.
-All films are Norwegian premieres and does not have regular cinema distributions, so BIFF is the place for experience these extraordinary movies.
+The films in the main competitions stands out in terms of form or content – they are simply extraordinairy.
+All films are Norwegian premieres and they do not have regular cinema distribution, so BIFF is the place for experience these extraordinary films on the big screen.

-The winners will be announced at BIFF's awards ceremony on Wednesday, October 02, and the public will have the opportunity to see them at a replay show on the last festival day on Thursday, October 03.
+The winner will be announced at BIFF's awards ceremony on Thursday 15 October 2020, and the winning films will have an extra screening each during the last festival weekend.